textlint/textlint/README.md

 ## Features

-- No bundle rules.
+- No bundled rules.
-- To use rule, Install textlint rule via npm.
+- To use a rule, install a textlint rule via npm.
     - `npm install textlint-rule-xxx`.
     - See [collection of textlint rules](https://github.com/textlint/textlint/wiki/Collection-of-textlint-rule "Collection of textlint rule · textlint/textlint Wiki")
-- [Markdown](https://github.com/textlint/textlint-plugin-markdown) and [plain text](https://github.com/textlint/textlint-plugin-text ) are support by default.
+- [Markdown](https://github.com/textlint/textlint-plugin-markdown) and [plain text](https://github.com/textlint/textlint-plugin-text ) are supported by default.
 [HTML](https://github.com/textlint/textlint-plugin-html) and [other formats](https://github.com/textlint/textlint#supported-file-formats) are supported by plugins.
 - Allow to use bundled [formatter(reporter)](https://github.com/textlint/textlint-formatter) and custom formatters

 ## Quick Tour